Coderner/Coderner/README.md

 ### Hi there! 👋

-I'm Shreya Shukla, a React.js developer with expertise in Next.js, Redux Toolkit, React Router DOM, Tailwind CSS, and vanilla JavaScript. 👨‍💻
+I'm Shreya Shukla, a React.js developer with expertise in Next.js, Redux Toolkit, React Router DOM, Tailwind CSS, Firebase and vanilla JavaScript. 👨‍💻

 #### 🚀 About Me

 - 💼 Currently working as a React.js Developer.
 - 🌐 Experienced in building scalable web applications with Next.js.
-- 🔧 Proficient in state management with Redux Toolkit.
-- 🛠️ Skilled in crafting responsive and stylish UI using Tailwind CSS.
 - 🌍 Strong background in vanilla JavaScript for dynamic web applications.
 - 🚀 Actively involved in the open-source community.